MaastrichtU-IDS/get-started-with-docker/README.md

 > Try to access the Virtuoso triplestore running on http://localhost:8890

-Stop the docker-compose running in your terminal by hitting the keys `ctrl + C`
+Stop the docker-compose running in your terminal by hitting the keys `ctrl + c`

 👨‍💻 Run the containers detached from your terminal (in the background):